mhtruong-00/a4/README.md

   - write the unit tests in `test/`.
   I reviewed and adjusted everything it suggested so it fit my data model and matched my A3 behaviour.
 I did not use ChatGPT for this assignment.
-- **Stack Overflow** - any small snippets used are cited with the URL in a code comment right next to where they're used.

 ## Running the tests